-From creek beds and plains to sky-high views, the diversity continued along the Heysen Traill.
+From creek beds and plains to sky-high views, the diversity continued along the Heysen Trail.

-By now it really shouldn’t have surprised me, but the unexpected changes of landscapes just keep on coming.
+By now it shouldn’t have surprised me, but the quick-fire landscape changes keep on coming.
 Day 9 was no different.
 In fact, it was the poster boy of variety.
-Stoney paths, fence-lined paddocks, grassy brooks, arid slopes, rocky creek beds, hilly climbs and mountainous ascents were all a part of an epic journey.
+Stony paths, fence-lined paddocks, grassy brooks, arid slopes, rocky creek beds, hilly climbs and mountainous ascents were all a part of the epic journey to Mount Arden.

 Daily Diary – Day 9

 After arriving well after nightfall on an exhausting Day 8, my body was in desperate need of a sleep in.
-I eventually rolled out of my sleeping bag, threw some porridge down my throat and clambered up the nearest hill.
-It had been a couple of days since I had any meaningful phone reception and I knew I’d have several messages wondering if I was still conscious.
-Remarkably, I managed to get a few bars and answer the handful of life-concerning queries stockpiled in my Facebook and Instagram inboxes.
+I eventually rolled out of my sleeping bag in the mid-morning, threw some porridge down my throat and clambered up the nearest hill.
+It had been a couple of days since I received any meaningful phone reception and I knew I’d have several messages wondering if I was still alive.
+Remarkably, I managed to find a few bars and answer all of the life-concerning queries that had stockpiled in my Facebook and Instagram inboxes.

-However, there were more surprises in store.
+However, there was much more than just adequate phone reception at this height.
 As I arrived at camp in the dark, I had little idea about the surrounding landscape.
-From on top of the hill, I took in the majestic semi-arid views, including the sight of numerous kangaroo colonies going about their morning routine.
+From on top of the hill, I took in the majestic semi-arid views, including the sight of various kangaroo colonies hopping about their morning routines.
 It was like a roo highway sprawled out in front of me.
-Each family would follow the same tracks through the countryside, endeavouring to find the best patch of shade to call home for the day; an indulgence I, unfortunately, couldn’t afford.
+Each family would follow the same tracks through the countryside, endeavouring to find the best patch of shade to rest for the day; an indulgence I, unfortunately, couldn’t afford.

 The first section of the day’s hike took some time to navigate.
-The trail was scattered with ankle-twisting rocks waiting to explode your joints with one misstep.
-Thankfully, my sturdy footwear acted as a type of moon boot, making it difficult to do too much damage.
+The track was scattered with ankle-twisting rocks, waiting to explode your joints with one misstep.
+Thankfully, my sturdy footwear acted as a moon boot, making it difficult to do any great damage.

-It wasn’t long before the trail began heading upward.
+It wasn’t long before the trail went upward.
 Slowly at first along Buckaringa Gorge, the incline then increased through Yadlamalka Pastoral Station.
 By the time I reached Mt Arden, I felt like I was half hiker, half cloud.

 Mt Arden was named in 1802 by Matthew Flinders, after his great-grandmother.